MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 > [!Note]
 >
-> * The ability to dynamically add partitions after creating an event hub is only available with Event Hubs Premium and Dedicated tiers.
+> * The ability to dynamically add partitions after creating an Event Hub is only available with Event Hubs Premium and Dedicated tiers.
 Consider the long-term scale when setting partition count.
 > * Consumer group *must* be unique per consumer.
 Create a consumer group dedicated to Azure Data Explorer connection.

 ### Send events